-Rodrigo Duterte pardons US marine for transgender killing | DW | 07.09.2020
+Rodrigo Duterte pardons US Marine for transgender killing | DW | 07.09.2020

-Philippine President Rodrigo Duterte pardoned a US marine on Monday, freeing him from imprisonment over the 2014 killing of transgender woman Jennifer Laude.
+Philippine President Rodrigo Duterte has pardoned a US marine, freeing him from imprisonment over the 2014 killing of transgender woman Jennifer Laude.

 Joseph Scott Pemberton, 25, was convicted of homicide in 2015 and sentenced to 10 years in prison for the killing of Laude, who was found strangled in a motel bathroom in Olongapo City, 90 kilometers (56 miles) north of Manila.